ptkdev/all-shields-cli/README.md

 4. Run `all-shields-cli` anywhere for execute command line tool

 or run `npm run dev` for watch mode.

-#### 💾 Setup Project

-If you want replace all strings (example: package name, author, urls, etc...) in markdown file, source files and others files of this project you need edit `setup.json` with correct values and run `npm run setup`.

 ## 📚 Documentation